kunigami/kunigami.github.io/blog/_posts/2012-09-16-flood-it!-an-exact-approach.md

 A paper from Clifford, Jalsenius, Montanaro and Sach [1], presents theoretical results regarding the general version of this problem, where the size of the board and the number of colors can be unbounded.

 In this post we'll highlight the main results of their paper and present an integer linear programming approach to solve it exactly.

-### None
+### NP-Hardness

 For $$C \ge 3$$, the game is shown to be NP-hard even if one is allowed to start flooding from an arbitrary cell.
 The proof given in [1] is based on a reduction from the [shortest common supersequence](http://en.wikipedia.org/wiki/Shortest_common_supersequence) problem (SCS for short).

-### None
+### Greedy approaches

 There are two greedy approaches one might try: